 Courses Recently Taught

-This course introduces students to the field of sociology through the study of social inequalities as they are created, maintained and challenged within the institutions of our everyday lives.
-This course covers major themes in sociology by exploring how society operates within and through social institutions; how those institutions create and maintain social norms that disenfranchise some while privileging others; and how individuals challenge those norms to enact change in their everyday lives, local communities and society at large.
+This course introduces students to the field of sociology through the study of social inequalities as they are created, maintained, and challenged within the institutions of our everyday lives.
+This course covers major themes in sociology by exploring how society operates within and through social institutions; how those institutions create and maintain social norms that disenfranchise some while privileging others; and how individuals challenge those norms to enact change in their everyday lives, local communities, and society at large.
 This course analyzes social structures and their impact on the experiences of individuals.
-We look at the ways in which social structures construct and constrain reality for individuals and how society and social institutions shape individual values, attitudes and behaviors.
-The course examines sociological concepts through an analysis of culture, social inequality, social institutions, social movements and social change.
+We look at the ways in which social structures construct and constrain reality for individuals and how society and social institutions shape individual values, attitudes, and behaviors.
+The course examines sociological concepts through an analysis of culture, social inequality, social institutions, social movements, and social change.
 By the end of the course, students should understand common sociological concepts and perspectives and be able to consider aspects of the social world through the sociological lens.
 Students may take only one introductory-level course.
 This counts toward the foundation requirement for the major.
-No prerequisites.
+No prerequisite.
 Offered every year.

 Knowing how to answer a question, including what constitutes good evidence and how to collect it, is a necessary ability for any sociologist, or for any student reading the sociological research of others.
 Our goal is to learn to understand when and how to use research strategies such as survey questionnaires, interviews, fieldwork and analysis of historical documents.
 Students conduct small-scale research projects using these techniques.
 This course is not intended for seniors, although it is required for all sociology majors.
 Students are advised to enroll in this class as soon as they begin to consider majoring in sociology.
 This counts toward the methods requirement for the major.
 Prerequisite: 100-level sociology course.
 Offered every year.